tanvirsingh1/TickerMaster/EXAMPLE FILES - README/README.md

 it out.
 Just delete the existing db.sqlite3 file in the project directory (if it exists) and put the one from this folder into the project root directory.

+The goal of including this is to show our project at its best with pre-populated data while keeping things easier on you.

 ## Credentials
 ### Eventgoer (Client Site)
 **Email:** `demo@example.com`